 A clinical team from the VA will coordinate and complete an evaluation of the veteran in order to determine what assistance the veteran needs with the activities of daily living, such as eating, bathing, grooming, and/or need for supervision or protection.

 Once the required training is completed, a VA clinician will visit the veteran’s home to ensure that the veteran and the caregiver have everything they need for a successful and safe home care environment.
 After the home visit, the caregiver will begin to receive the monthly stipend.
-The caregiver may also receive insurance through CHAMPVA.
+The caregiver may also receive health insurance through CHAMPVA.
 Both the stipend and health benefits are retroactive to the date of the initial application.

 Upon receipt of the application for the Caregiver Program, the Veteran’s Patient Aligned Care Team (PACT) at the veteran’s treating VA Medical Center will evaluate the veteran to determine how much care he/she needs on a day-to-day basis.
 There are three tiers: